-On the last track, we discussed the four reasons teenagers are more prone to addiction.
+In the last section, we discussed the four reasons teenagers are more prone to addiction.
 These reasons were, we live in an instant-gratification society, the amount of advertising for alcohol and other drugs has more than doubled in the last 15 years, television has produced a passive generation, and alcohol and other drugs are available in all communities.

-On this track, we will discuss the four phases of addiction as a “feeling disease.”
+In this section, we will discuss the four phases of addiction as a "feeling disease."
 These are, the user discovers substance-induced mood swings, the user seeks a mood swing, harmful dependence, and the user consumes more of the substance to feel ‘normal’.

 Dr. Vernon Johnson describes addiction as a "feeling disease" that occurs in a four-phase progression.

 I find that the first of these phases is learning mood-swings.
 This phase occurs when the addict is first introduced to a potentially addictive substance.
 As they are introduced, the addict discovers that the drug has the power to produce a mood swing.
 As you are aware, these mood swings are usually experienced as positive, fun, and rewarding.
 There is not an emotional cost, pain, or unpleasant consequence associated with this early use.

 Suzy, 16, was referred to me after her parents found her passed out on the stairs from alcohol use.
 When we discussed her first experience with alcohol, Suzy stated, "I found out that one drink made me feel good… but two or three made me feel even better!
 Every time I drank, I got that same good buzz… it always made me feel happy at first."
 Suzy discovered that drinking was reliable and quick, and that she could control the degree of her mood swings depending on how much she drank.
 As you are aware, the hallmark of this early stage is that when the high wears off, the future addict returns to normal feelings and normal living.

 ♦ Phase 2 - Seeking a Mood Swing